Triple J Hottest 100, 2020: Projections

 Prior to the countdown, two favourites had emerged.
 Various music blogs and bookmakers placed "Heat Waves" by English psych-pop band Glass Animals and "Booster Seat" by Australian indie-rock band Spacey Jane as the two songs most likely to take first place.
 Glass Animals previously placed 12th in 2014, also ranking in the top 40 in 2016 and 2019; while Spacey Jane debuted at 80th in 2019.
 Both songs respectively placed in first and second on the countdown.

 Full list

+#101-200 List

+On 24 January, 2021, Triple J announced the songs that made the #101-200 positions.